arctarus44/canopsis/sources/python/schema/doc/tr__schema.rst

 =================

 A methode to validate data **MUST**:

  - do nothing if data is valid
- - raise a validationerror if data is invalid
+ - raise a ValidationError if data is invalid
- - raise a schemaerror if the schema itself is invalid
+ - raise a SchemaError if the schema itself is invalid

 This function validate the structure of data by a schema but not his contain.

 .. _TR__Schema_Transformation: